Reimagining IHL Principles Part II: A New Framework

 Those planning, deciding on, and conducting military operations must adhere to the treaty and customary rules of IHL applicable to them.
 In addition, I maintain that using the five proposed IHL principles for the purpose of providing general guidance and for educational and training purposes would maximize the chance that military forces comply with the specific IHL rules during armed conflict.
 Including these five IHL principles into military manuals of States is therefore encouraged with a view to increase the implementation of IHL.

-Dr. Jeroen C. van den Boogaard is a Senior Legal Counsel in International Law at the Legal Department of the Ministry of Foreign Affairs of the Kingdom of the Netherlands.
+Dr. Jeroen C. van den Boogaard is Legal Counsel in International Law at the Legal Department of the Ministry of Foreign Affairs of the Kingdom of the Netherlands.
 He is also a lecturer and researcher at the University of Amsterdam.

 The views expressed in this contribution are those of the author, and do not necessarily reflect the official position of the Kingdom of the Netherlands, or of any of the other professional affiliations of the author.